sam9s/windsurf-racen/tests/queries/grest_holy_grail_comprehensive_51.md

 - **Warranty**: 6 Months Warranty
 - **Colors**: Black, Gold, Green, Midnight, Silver, White

-You can check it out [here](https://grest.in/products/refurbished-apple-iphone-11-pro).
+You can find more information [here](https://grest.in/products/refurbished-apple-iphone-11-pro).

 Other variants in the same family:
 - [Refurbished Apple Iphone 11 Pro](https://grest.in/products/refurbished-apple-iphone-11-pro)